 What causes dry eyes after laser vision correction?

-The nerves on the surface of the eye are momentarily interrupted because of the laser process.
-These nerves, however, have the incredible power to regenerate over a period of three to six months, further regenerating over the subsequent three to six years.
+The nerves on the surface of the eye are momentarily interrupted because of the pain-free laser process.
+Thankfully, though, these nerves possess the incredible power to regenerate over a period of three to six months, and will further regenerate over the subsequent three to six years.

 Subscribe to our newsletter

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...